 Stop Using Tobacco

-Did you know that if you start smoking at age 18 and smoke one pack per day, you could lose between 4 and 5 teeth by the time your are 35 years old.
+Did you know that if you start smoking at age 18 and smoke one pack per day, you could lose between 4 and 5 teeth by the time you are 35 years old?
 But, regardless of how long you have used tobacco products, quitting now can greatly reduce serious risks to your health.
 Studies have shown that former smokers who have not used a tobacco product for 11 years, the chances of having periodontal (gum) disease we not significantly different from people who never smoked.

 Please contact Frisco Kids DDS at 214-618-5200 if you would like to schedule an appointment.